himynameisfuego/wavelet-denoising/README.md

 To iterate the algorithm:
 1) Execute all code once;
 2) Repeat sections in the following order:

-A) PSD estimation w/ Multitapers
+  * PSD estimation w/ Multitapers
-B) DWT + Thresholding + Wiener Filter
+  * DWT + Thresholding + Wiener Filter
-C) Reconstruction and results
+  * Reconstruction and results